Sheikh-Nabil/Python-basics-for-data-science/README.md

 We wrote [Scripts](https://linuxhint.com/python_scripts_beginners_guide/) of python for the first time.

 This part was really fun, we coded a guessing game where a user has to guess a number and get the result in three chances where the right number will be random every time.
+The script looks like-

+'''Python
+    import random
+    right = random.randint(1,5)
+    print(right)

+    name = input('your name ')
+        for i in range(3):
+            number = int(input('guess a number '))
+    if number == right:
+        print('you won')
+        break
+    else:
+        if i < 2:
+            print('try again')
+    else:
+        print('you lost')
+'''